+1.2.
+A plan for security reviews of 36 target KEMs, and a metric for comparing proofs.
 The purpose of this paper is to make clear which pairs (P, T) are achieved by known proof strategies for a selected list of target KEMs X defined below.
-Identifying the list of pairs (P, T) allows a careful security review to be modularized and parallelized:
+The detailed list of pairs (P, T) is the centerpiece of the following three-step plan for thoroughly evaluating risks that the target KEMs do not reach their claimed security levels:

-- Security reviewer #1: Are these pairs (P,T) in fact proven? - Security reviewer #2: To what extent have attacks against P been studied? - Security reviewer #3: To what extent have attacks outside T been studied?
+- Security reviewer #1: Is each X in fact fully proven to reach its claimed security level against attacks of type T, assuming the hardness of P? - Security reviewer #2: To what extent have attacks against P been studied?
+How confident are we that P is as hard as the proof assumes? - Security reviewer #3: To what extent have attacks outside T been studied?
+How confident are we that these cannot do better than attacks of type T?